Integrating central extensions of Lie algebras via Lie 2-groups: Geometric cocycle constructions

 \subsection{Differentiable cocycles}

-The locally smooth cocycle from the previous section was the correct integrating object from a Lie theoretic perspective.
-However, from the point of view of differential geometry, it lacked the global smoothness of the group structure which was a consequence of the local smoothness in the case of ordinary group cocycles.
+The locally smooth cocycle from the previous section lacked the global smoothness properties of the group structure.
+In the case of ordinary groups, the locally smooth group cocycles induced a smooth structure on the whole group extension, turning it into an extension of Lie group.
+This procedure made heavy used of the associativity of the group multiplication and thus does not seem to work for higher groups any more.

-\begin{tabsection} In this section, we shall now enhance the construction form the previous section to a globally smooth object associated to the Lie algebra cocycle $\omega$, namely a differentiable cocycle with respect to an equivariant cover of $G$. \end{tabsection}
+In this section, we shall now enhance the construction from the previous section in an ad-hoc manner to a globally smooth object associated to the Lie algebra cocycle $\omega$, namely a differentiable cocycle with respect to an equivariant cover of $G$.

-We will now describe how to obtain the \v{C}ech cocycle describing the underlying 2-bundle from $(\locsm{F},\locsm{\Theta})$ (cf.\ \cite[Remark V.2]{Wockel08Categorified-central-extensions-etale-Lie-2-groups-and-Lies-Third-Theorem-for-locally-exponential-Lie-algebras}) The cocycle $(\locsm{F},\locsm{\Theta})$ has the property that $\locsm{F}$ is smooth on $U\times U$ and $\locsm{\Theta}$ is smooth on $U\times U\times U$ for some identity neighborhood $U\se G$.
+We will now describe how to obtain the \v{C}ech cocycle describing the underlying 2-bundle from $(\locsm{F},\locsm{\Theta})$ (cf.\ \cite[Remark 7.2]{Wockel08Categorified-central-extensions-etale-Lie-2-groups-and-Lies-Third-Theorem-for-locally-exponential-Lie-algebras}) The cocycle $(\locsm{F},\locsm{\Theta})$ has the property that $\locsm{F}$ is smooth on $U\times U$ and $\locsm{\Theta}$ is smooth on $U\times U\times U$ for some identity neighborhood $U\se G$.
 Let $V\se U$ be open such that $e\in V$, $V=V^{-1}$ and $V^{2}\se U$.
 From $V$ we obtain the open cover $(V_{i})_{i\in G}$ when setting

 We associate to $(\locsm{F},\locsm{\Theta})$ (see \eqref{eqn:definition_of_alpha_and_beta_tilde}, \eqref{eqn:definition_of_F_tilde} and \eqref{eqn:definition_of_theta_tilde}) the cocycle

 see Section \ref{sect:interpretation_of_the_construction_i} for an interpretation of this assignment.